E (mathematical constant): Calculus

-The logarithm with this special base is called the natural logarithm, and is denoted as ln; it behaves well under differentiation since there is no undetermined limit to carry through the calculations.
+The logarithm with this special base is called the natural logarithm, and is usually denoted as ln; it behaves well under differentiation since there is no undetermined limit to carry through the calculations.

 Thus, there are two ways of selecting such special numbers a.
 One way is to set the derivative of the exponential function a^{x} equal to a^{x}, and solve for a.
 The other way is to set the derivative of the base a logarithm to 1/x and solve for a.
 In each case, one arrives at a convenient choice of base for doing calculus.
 It turns out that these two solutions for a are actually the same: the number e.